|(a) The following terms have the following meanings

 limited to school employees, contractors, school volunteers, school

-bus drivers, school cafeteria staff, and school custodians.
+bus drivers, school cafeteria staff, school resource officers and

 (7) School setting--The physical location of a child's